 You should already have the basics of cyber security covered.
 But as a scale-up, you need to be doing so much more.

 By your very nature, you’re expanding rapidly – your risks can change week to week, even day to day.
-Remote working is making it harder to oversee how staff are accessing files and networks too.
-These are all things that could make you a target for the kind of attacks that, in 2021, affected 65% of medium-sized UK businesses.
+Hybrid working is making it harder to oversee how staff are accessing files and networks too.
+These are all things that could make you a target for the kind of attacks that, in 2022-23, affected 59% of medium-sized UK businesses.

 These attacks aren’t cheap either.
-The average cost of a breach across all UK businesses is £8,460-£13,400.
-Yet the real toll of cyber crime is a lot higher.
-One in five lose money, data or other assets.
-One in three report a loss of staff time, business disruption, and the need for new security measures.
+The average annual cost of cyber crime for UK businesses is around £15,300.
+Yet the real toll is a lot higher.
+Those that report attacks also report a loss of money, data or other assets, as well as a loss of staff time, business disruption, and the need for new security measures.
 And those aren’t the only reasons to get serious about it…

 Avoid fines of up to £17.5m